 Updated quarterly, each Profile holds hard-to-find data on a top lender on one comprehensive page.
 The total mortgage business of each includes many data points on originations by channel, government business, market share in each category, and more.
 Current quarter: 3Q16.

 This quarterly report brings you data and analysis that pinpoint how the mortgage market is faring quarter-by-quarter.
-Through charts and accompanying perspective, youll be able to determine how profitable the mortgage business is, which parts of it are generating the most return, and how the business is trending.
+Through charts and accompanying perspective, youll be able to determine how profitable the mortgage business is, which parts of it are generating the most return, how the business is trending, and how well you're doing compared with everyone else.
 Charts and analysis cover bank mortgage banking earnings, mortgage profitability: production vs. servicing, bank mortgage sales activity, bank/thrift mortgage repurchases and indemnifications, and bank mortgage servicing rights assets.
+Current report: 3Q16.

 This data-packed report provides a picture of the current mortgage business on a state-by-state level.
 For each state, youll know the top 100 lenders, their total GSE business quarter-by-quarter, how it divides between refinances and purchase loans as well as how it divides between sales to Fannie and ones to Freddie.
 For the top 20 lenders, youll see in a one-page glance how they are doing in each of the 50 states, DC, and the territories.
 See which states they are strong in and where they may be faltering.